-- Short story must be no more than 5,000 words maximum, 1,000 words minimum (excludes any endnotes/sources).
+- Essay must be no more than 3,000 words maximum (excludes endnotes/sources).

-- Include word count on title page of short story but do not include author name(s) on title page or within the short story.
+- Include word count on title page of essay but do not include author name(s) on title page or within the text.

-- Submit short story as a Microsoft Word document online at www.usni.org/fictionessay.
+- Submit essay as a Microsoft Word document online at www.usni.org/fictionessay by 15 September 2022.

 - Essay must be original and not previously published (online or in print) or being considered for publication elsewhere.

-The Naval Institute and CIMSEC staffs will evaluate all entries submitted in the contest and provide the top essays to a select panel of military novelists for judging.
-All short stories will be judged in the blind--i.e., the judges will not know the authors of the manuscripts.
-Finalists will, be judged by August Cole, Peter Singer, Kathleen McInnis, Ward Carroll, David Weber, and Larry Bond.
+The Naval Institute and CIMSEC staffs will evaluate all entries and provide the top essays to a select panel of military novelists for judging.
+All essays will be judged in the blind--i.e., the staffs and judging panel will not know the authors of the essays.

 First Prize: $500 and a 1-year membership in the Naval Institute and CIMSEC